 8. Create & Execute Real Estate Brokerage Recruiting Plan

-A recruiting plan helps you identify the types of agents you want, where you will find potential candidates, and how each agent will be compensated.
+A recruiting plan helps you identify how to build a real estate team, including the types of agents you want, where you will find potential candidates, and how each agent will be compensated.
 Start by identifying the positions you will need to fill and what experience and skills candidates will need to fill them.
 Then, use multiple hiring platforms to find the best talent.

 Identify the Key Positions for Your Brokerage